memgraph/docs/products/memgraph/v1.2.0/getting_started/querying/querying.md

 ### Where To Next?

 To learn more about the openCypher language, visit our [Reference Guide](reference_guide/reference-overview.md) article.
-For real-world examples of how to use Memgraph, we strongly suggest reading through [Tutorials](tutorials/tutorials-overview.md).
+For real-world examples of how to use Memgraph, we strongly suggest reading through
+[Tutorials](tutorials/tutorials-overview.md).
 Details on what can be stored in Memgraph can be found in the article about [Data Storage](concepts/storage.md).

-We *welcome and encourage* your feedback!